-The Leicester Apprenticeship Hub is a partnership funded by Leicester City Council to increase the numbers of local people accessing apprenticeships.
-The Leicester Apprenticeship Hub works to raise awareness of apprenticeships in local schools, who can access group work or individual advice for young people.
+The Leicester Employment Hub is a partnership part funded by Leicester City Council and ESF to increase the numbers of local people accessing apprenticeships.
+The Leicester Employment Hub works to raise awareness of apprenticeships in local schools, who can access group work or individual advice for young people.
 It also organises local apprenticeship events, working with good local employers.

 The Hub also offers support for employers who wish to know more about recruiting an apprentice.
 The Hub can advise about all aspects of this, such as training, and reducing the recruitment risk by using an Apprenticeship Training Agency.
-The Hub has a Charter group consisting of several key local training providers, colleges, Leicester City Council and the LLEP.
+The Hub has a partner network consisting of several key local training providers, colleges, Leicester City Council and the LLEP.

 In addition, there is a Government website giving information on all aspects of apprenticeships for potential apprentices on: https://www.gov.uk/apprenticeships-guide

 There is also a guide to Higher Apprenticeships on: https://www.gov.uk/government/publications/higher-and-degree-apprenticeships